monte-language/monte/docs/source/intro.rst

 I before getting into the serious distributed computing facilities.

-However, since E was designed in the python syntax tradition, an experienced programmer can probably glean enough from the Quick Reference Card to skip directly to Part II on :ref:`distributed-computing`.
+However, since E was designed in the Python syntax tradition, an experienced programmer can probably glean enough from the Quick Reference Card to skip directly to Part II on :ref:`distributed-computing`.
 If you are short of time and have the requisite background, we recommend that strategy.
 Go back and read :ref:`Part I<ordinary-programming>` when you are convinced that Monte's power for distributed programming meets your needs.

 .. todo:: quick reference card